A Complete Las Vegas Itinerary Perfect for A Couples or Girls Trip to Vegas

 The second enchilada was a chicken enchilada with guajillo sauce which was topped with melted Monterey Jack cheese and also garnished with avocado slices and sour cream.
 Both of these enchiladas were accompanied by refried beans and Mexican rice.

-I’m being 100% honest when I say that I loved these enchiladas so much I often think about them.
+I’m being 100% honest when I say that I loved these enchiladas so much that I often think about them.
 In fact, when I went to Dallas with my mom and one of my sisters we thought we found another Javier’s but sadly it wasn’t the same.

 Stop Two: Julian Serrano Tapas

 Our next stop was Julian Serrano Tapas which is also located inside ARIA.
 It features a number of Spanish tapas and is considered to be the best tapas restaurant in Las Vegas.
-Here we tried traditional Spanish croquetas with chicken and a béchamel sauce, tuna cones which had ahi tartare, cucumbers, crispy wonton, avocado and ponzu, and stuffed Medjool dates with goat cheese, bacon, and apple puree.
+Here we tried traditional Spanish croquetas with chicken and a béchamel sauce, tuna cones that had ahi tartare, cucumbers, crispy wonton, avocado, and ponzu, and stuffed Medjool dates with goat cheese, bacon, and apple puree.

 But the real show stopper was, of course, the paella.
 This particular paella was their Valenciana dish with chicken, Spanish pork chorizo, vegetables, and saffron.

 After some tapas, we headed to Momofuku which is located in the Cosmopolitan.
 I was really excited about this stop!
 David Chang hosts some of my favorite foodie shows on Netflix so I’ve been dying to try one of his restaurants.
 Not to mention, Momofuku has won 14 awards in just 7 years!